 👋 Log out and back in

-On the web version or the Webex Events platform, click your user profile image, select Log Out, then simply log back in.
+On the Web App or the Webex Events platform, click your user profile image, select Log Out, then simply log back in.

 🐱👤 Go incognito

 Your browser may have stored settings or information for a site that prevents some features from working.
-To quickly test this, open the Event App's web version or the Webex Events platform in an incognito or private browser window.
-In Google Chrome, simply click the three dot icon next to the browser address bar and select New Incognito window.
+To quickly test this, open the Web App or the Webex Events platform in an incognito or private browser window.
+In Google Chrome, simply click the three-dot icon next to the browser address bar to open the 'Customize and control Google Chrome' menu, then select New Incognito window.

-Now try logging back in to the Event App or platform to check if going incognito resolves the issue.
-If it does, you probably need to clear your browser's cookies and cache. 👇
+Now try logging back in to the Event App or platform to check if going incognito resolved the issue.
+If it did, you probably need to clear your browser's cookies and cache.
+The next section explains how. 👇

 🍪 Clear cookies and cache

-If your problem is gone when using an Incognito window, that's a strong clue that you need to clear your browser's cache.
-Even if incognito mode didn't resolve the problem, it's still good practice to rule it out as a possible cause.
+If your issue is gone when using an Incognito window, that's a strong clue that you need to clear your browser's cache.
+Even if incognito mode didn't resolve the issue, it's still good practice to rule it out as a possible cause.
 Click the button below and follow the instructions from Google to learn how to clear your cookies and cache in Chrome.

 If you're using a different browser, do a quick web search to find instructions on how to clear your browser's cache.